Edgar-Donk/tkinter.ttk.style/README.md

 [('Label.fill',
   {'children': [('Label.text', {'sticky': 'nswe'})], 'sticky': 'nswe'})]
 ````
 It took a bit of web searching to find the answer in http://wiki.tcl.tk/37973 "Changing Widget Colors".
-Read the author's
+Strictly the information is for
-opening sentences.
-Strictly the information is for TCL so it may not be totally applicable to ttk, otherwise great information.
+TCL so it may not be totally applicable to ttk, otherwise great information.
+In order to access all the elements of Notebook use
-In order to access all the elements of Notebook use TNotebook and TNotebook.Tab, for Treeview use Treeview and Heading.
-(We can
+TNotebook and TNotebook.Tab, for Treeview use Treeview and Heading.
+(We can optionally use 'Treeview.Heading', it produces the same
-optionally use 'Treeview.Heading', it produces the same results as for 'Heading').
-Be careful with the component names used in
+results as for 'Heading').
+Be careful with the component names used in the Treeview and Heading layouts (yes the Treeview class is
-the Treeview and Heading layouts (yes the Treeview class is simply Treeview):-
+simply Treeview):-
 ````
 >>>s.layout('Treeview')
 [('Treeview.field',